ShaliniAnandaPhD/Diabetes_Companion/README.md

 # Diabetes Companion - An AI-powered diabetes management assistant

+## Overview

+Diabetes Companion is an AI-driven platform designed to offer personalized support and education for individuals managing diabetes.
+By leveraging sophisticated AI agents, Diabetes Companion provides an empathetic, adaptive, and informative approach to aid in diabetes management, lifestyle adjustment, and medication adherence.

 Diabetes Companion is an AI-powered chatbot and personal assistant designed to help people manage their diabetes.
 It features:

 - A conversational chatbot interface that allows natural dialogs and personalized conversations.